-To learn more about why the Manitoba Métis chose to rise up and enter into negotiations with Canada, see: MAKING MANITOBA LA CRÉATION DU MANITOBA
+To learn more about why the Manitoba Métis chose to rise up and enter into negotiations with Canada, see: Making Manitoba / La creation du Manitoba

 Unfortunately, Canada did not lawfully fulfil their obligations as outlined in Section 31 of the Manitoba Act (1870), and in 1981, the Manitoba Metis Federation (MMF) took Canada to court (Manitoba Metis Federation Inc. v.
 Canada).
 It was not until 32 years later, in 2013, that the Supreme Court would rule in the MMF's favor.
 In 2016, the MMF and Canada signed a framework agreement that would lay a path forward for reconciliation on this issue.